nikhilesh-7119/modular_yoga_session_app/README.md

 # Yoga_Session_App

--Flutter project build using MVVM architecture.
+-Flutter project built using MVVM architecture.

 -This project is about parsing the JSON file to extract the data from the JSON file and play the audio with changing images in sync to the audio.